dmlc/dgl/examples/pytorch/model_zoo/README.md

 Model Zoo
 ==========

-Here's example for using model zoo.
+Here are examples of using the model zoo.